jklug34/Pymaceuticals-Inc/README.md

 # Pymaceuticals-Inc
-Graphical analysis of the efficacy of ten different novel pharmaceuticals on treating squamous cell carcinoma, a form of skin cancer
+Graphical analysis of the efficacy of ten different novel pharmaceuticals on treating squamous cell carcinoma, a form of skin cancer, in mice.

 •	The drug Capomulin showed the greatest reduction in tumor volume over days compared to placebo.
 These effects were observed after as little as 5 - 10 days and progressively shrank tumor volume over the 45 days tested.
 In follow up studies it may be interesting to look at longer timepoints (>45 days).